Simbakubwa: Early history

-The first fossils of Simbakubwa, consisting of a mandible (lower jaw), a right upper maxilla (one of the bones of the upper jaw), a calcaneus, and two unguals (bones that would have sorted claws), were discovered by palaeontologists searching for the remains of early apes at the Meswa Bridge site in western Kenya, between 1978 and 1981.
+The first fossils of Simbakubwa, consisting of a mandible (lower jaw), a right upper maxilla (one of the bones of the upper jaw), a calcaneus, and two unguals (bones that would have supported claws), were discovered by palaeontologists searching for the remains of early apes at the Meswa Bridge site in western Kenya, between 1978 and 1981.
 They were stored at the Nairobi National Museum in Kenya, where they were initially labelled as belonging to hyenas.
 In 2013, Matthew Borths, a palaeontologist working on a dissertation on hyaenodonts, became aware of the specimens, and immediately recognised them as belonging to a member of that clade.
 In 2019, Borths, alongside Nancy Stevens, published a paper in which they described a new species based on these remains, which they gave the binomial name Simbakubwa kutokaafrika.
 The generic name, Simbakubwa, comes from the Swahili language simba ("lion"), and kubwa ("big"); the specific name kutokaafrika comes from the Swahili for "from Africa".
 An additional specimen, consisting of a third molar from the Nakwai locality in northern Kenya, was assigned to Simbakubwa in 2020.